red-hat-data-services/ods-ci/utils/scripts/ocm/README.md

 Replace the field <token_here>.

-*Note:* Argument --url=staging sets the targeted environment for OSD to deploy. _url=staging_ deploys a cluster in [staging](https://qaprodauth.cloud.redhat.com/) environment.
-If the argument removed, cluster would get deployed in [production](https://console.redhat.com/) environment
+*Note:* Argument --url=staging sets the target environment to deploy OSD.
+Mentioning _url=staging_ deploys the cluster in staging environment.
+If the argument removed, cluster deployed in [production](https://console.redhat.com/) environment

 ### Create Cluster
 To deploy a OSD cluster on AWS